-- No matter what basis is used to uniquely identify end nodes and assign these nodes VLAN membership, packets cannot cross VLAN without a network device performing a routing function between the VLAN. - 2.
-The Wall-mount Managed Switch supports IEEE 802.1Q VLAN.
+- No matter what basis is used to uniquely identify end nodes and assign these nodes VLAN membership, packets cannot cross VLAN without a network device performing a routing function between the VLAN. - The Industrial Managed Switch supports IEEE 802.1Q VLAN.
 The port untagging function can be used to remove the 802.1 tag from packet headers to maintain compatibility with devices that are tag-unaware..

-The Wall-mount Managed Switch's default is to assign all ports to a single 802.1Q VLAN named DEFAULT\VLAN.
-As new VLAN is created, the member ports assigned to the new VLAN will be removed from the DEFAULT\VLAN port member list.
-The DEFAULT\VLAN has a VID = 1.
+The Industrial Managed Switch's default is to assign all ports to a single 802.1Q VLAN named DEFAULT_VLAN.
+As new VLAN is created, the member ports assigned to the new VLAN will be removed from the DEFAULT VLAN port member list.
+The DEFAULT VLAN has a VID = 1.